SmithMefford/JokeSpot/MilestoneSubmissions/Lab10TestPlans.md

 The test plan should include information about the user acceptance testers.
 The actual test results based on observations after executing the tests (needs to be done)

+Feature 1: Posting
+Feature 2: Scrolling
+Feature 3: Admin deletion of users and cascading deletions of posts by that user